edgedb/edgedb/docs/stdlib/datetime.rst

         select <cal::local_datetime>'2018-05-07T15:01:22.306916';
         select <cal::local_datetime>'2018-05-07T15:01:22';

-    Note that when casting from strings, the string should be in ISO 8601 format without timezone:
+    When casting :eql:type:`cal::local_datetime` from strings, the string must adhere to the ISO8601 format with a timezone included.

     .. code-block:: edgeql-repl